boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

   :width: 800
   :alt: New PyAnsys repository

-We can change the owner later, Settings > Transfer Ownership.
-Once the repository is ready for the first pull request, we can move it to ansys-internal, and if it is ready to be public, we can move it to ansys organization.
+You can change the owner later, Settings > Transfer Ownership.
+Once the repository is ready for the first pull request, You can move it to ansys-internal, and if it is ready to be public, you can move it to ansys organization.

 Clone the repository locally
 ----------------------------